Zarhmon/CITS3403_Chat_App/Docs/README.md

 flask run

 # To start the MySQL server in windows

+The database tables can be found in the "data" folder in csv format

 In windows search function open "Services"
 Scroll the MySQL80 and click start